JetBrains/Qodana/topics/analyze-pr.md

 # Analyze changes

-<link-summary>For all linters except Qodana Community for .NET and Qodana Community for C/C++, you can run incremental analysis on a change set like
+<link-summary>For all linters except %dotnet-co% and %clang%, you can run incremental analysis on a change set like
-merge or pull requests, as well as inspect changes between two commits.</link-summary>
+merge or pull requests, as well as analyze changes between two commits.</link-summary>

 <var name="mrp" value="https://docs.gitlab.com/ee/ci/pipelines/merged_results_pipelines.html"/>

 <note>This feature is not supported by the <a href="dotnet.md">%dotnet-co%</a> and <a href="clang.md">%clang%</a> linters.</note>

-Using %product%, you can not only scan your entire codebase, but also run analysis on change sets like merge or pull requests, as well as inspect changes between two commits.
+Using %product%, you can not only scan your entire codebase, but also run analysis on change sets like merge or pull requests, as well as analyze changes between two commits.

 Configuration samples on this page contain `<GIT_START_HASH>` and `<GIT_END_HASH>` to denote the hashes of the earliest and latest commits that should be included in a change analysis.
 For example: